Film review: Dark and light combine as Ababouiné looks back on 1950s struggle for secular Quebec

 Set in 1957, a few years before Quebec’s Quiet Revolution, the film works on one hand as a nostalgic, raucously funny tribute to Montreal’s storied working-class neighbourhood of Faubourg à m’lasse.
 Forcier sets all the action amid its atmospheric alleyways, lined by board fences and brick houses, with laundry fluttering on lines overhead.

-It centres on Michel Paquette (a beyond-charming Rémi Brideau), a boy who wears polio braces and uses crutches, who lives with his adoptive grandmère, and who prefers rereading secular manifesto Le Refus global and hanging out at the local print shop than going to Mass.
-He’s surrounded by colourful, comically exaggerated characters—a pious student who tattles to the priest on her classmates; a baseball umpire who takes swigs from a bottle in a paper bag; and an eccentric, progressive French teacher (Martin Dubreuil) who’s obsessing over a dictionary of forgotten words (inspiring the Ababouiné title).
+It centres on Michel Paquette (a beyond-charming Rémi Brideau), a boy who wears polio braces and uses crutches, who lives with his adoptive grandmère, and who prefers rereading secular manifesto Le Refus global and hanging out at the local print shop to going to Mass.
+He’s surrounded by colourful, comically exaggerated characters—including a pious student who tattles to the priest on her classmates; a baseball umpire who takes swigs from a bottle in a paper bag; and an eccentric, progressive French teacher (Martin Dubreuil) who’s obsessing over a dictionary of forgotten words (inspiring the Ababouiné title).
 There are even a few of Forcier’s signature surreal touches: a high-school hunk named Tom Cat has furry paws for hands—a detail that seems to fit in a slightly absurd world.

 On the flipside, Ababouiné is a bitter reminder of the power the Catholic church once held over every aspect of Quebec life.
 It’s a chapter of Canadian history that feels like it’s slipping out of memory beyond La Belle Province, and this story serves as a potent reminder of why it still embraces such secular laws as banning religious symbols.